 The Achievement & Assessment Institute (AAI) at the University of Kansas exists to improve the performance of students, adults and public agencies throughout local, state and national communities.

-The Institute includes eight centers, which represent a diversity of services and programs:
+The Institute includes seven centers, which represent a diversity of services and programs:

 - Agile Technology Solutions